Gianluca-Sasanelli/MyGpt/README.md

 # GPT Model Reproduction Project

 This repository contains my project to reproduce a GPT model.
-The model has been trained on two datasets: the Tiny Shakespeare dataset and the DailyMail dataset, both available online.
+I followed mostly Karpathy's settings of the model and the train code.
+The model has been trained on two datasets: the Tiny Shakespeare dataset and the DailyMail dataset.

 ## Datasets and Tokenization

-### 1. Tiny Shakespeare Dataset
+### 1. Tiny Shakespeare Model
 - **Tokenizer:** Simple tokenizer that translates each character into an integer.
 - **Vocabulary Size:** 65
 - **Model Size:** 3M parameters
 - **Training Time:** Less than 5 minutes

-### 2. DailyMail Dataset
+### 2. DailyMail Model
 - **Tokenizer:** OpenAI GPT-2 tokenizer
 - **Vocabulary Size:** 50,257
 - **Model Size:** 88M parameters